 Having your own family portraits on the walls of your home is a great way to add interest to a room.
 But installing the wall art can be stressful and time taking.
-But relax..
-At Precious Pixels Photography, we want our clients to enjoy the experience from the portraits being taken to installing the wall art in their homes.
-So we take all the responsibility of installing them, just the way you want.
-Here are a few wall art tips for the ones you already have.
+But relax.
+At Precious Pixels Photography, we want our clients to enjoy the experience.
+So I take care of everything from creating beautiful portraits to installing the wall art in their homes.
+This blog post is to give you a few wall art tips for the ones you already have.

-.
-When you are hanging multiple pieces in a group arrangement, it is recommended that you place the most interesting piece on the bottom left.
-The eye starts from the left and having a most interesting/engaging artwork there would surely strike a conversation when guests visit your place.
+– When hanging multiple pieces in a group arrangement, place the most interesting piece on the bottom left.
+The eye starts from the left.
+Having a most interesting/engaging artwork there would surely strike a conversation when guests visit your place.

-.
-Stick with either all color portraits or all black & white portraits to maintain the flow.
+-Stick with either all color portraits or all black & white portraits on one wall to maintain the flow.

-.
-If you want to add an interesting piece of element to go with the flow of your portraits, try adding the initial of your family’s last name in the grouping.
-Or add a quote that you all love in the center of the wall grouping.
+-To add an interesting piece of element to go with your portraits, add the initial of your family’s last name in the grouping.
+Or, add a quote that you all love in the center of the wall grouping.

-.
-Don’t overlook the wall above the fireplace.
+– Don’t overlook the wall above the fireplace.
 That is a very interesting place to add your portraits.
-Hang the wall art on the wall above the fireplace and decorate the mantle with interesting accessories that go with the theme of your portraits.
+For wall art above the fireplace, decorate the mantle with interesting accessories that go with the theme of your portraits.
 For example, it could be a vase in the color of your dress and the flowers that match the color of your daughter’s dress.
 Or decor that is in contrast to the colors in your portraits.
 See the color wheel and find the color schemes here – https://www.sessions.edu/

-.
-Include all the family members, especially kids in deciding things like which portrait to use, which frame to use or which layout to hang them in.
+– Include all the family members, especially kids.
+They will love deciding things like which portrait to use, which frame to use or which way to hang them in.
 It makes them feel included and gives them a chance to voice their opinion.
-But of course, when each kid has an opinion of their own, it’s good to have one decision maker who can approve or veto the votes!
+But of course, when each kid has a different opinion, it’s good to have one decision maker who can approve or veto the votes!